120. The Seeds of Doom (Fourth Doctor, 1976)

 directed by Barry Letts

-The CSO, still in its infancy, is dodgy: what's the point in animating a murderous doll if, when it comes time for the payoff, it's obvious the victim is holding a lifeless object against his throat, pretending to be strangled?
+The new characters -- the Master, Jo Grant and Captain Yates -- seem promising, but no more, and the CSO, still in its infancy, is dodgy: what's the point in animating a murderous doll if, when it comes time for the payoff, it's obvious the victim is holding a lifeless object against his throat, pretending to be strangled?
 (Even the Cybermats were more convincing killers.)
-But the dodgy effects are the least of the problems with "Terror of the Autons."
+But those are the least of the problems with "Terror of the Autons"; there's something troubling at its core.
 It's the serial in which the Doctor famously greets his new assistant by calling her a "ham-fisted bun vendor."
-It's a flavorful line that a lot of folks love, but it signals everything that's about to go wrong with Doctor Who.
+It's a flavorful line that a lot of folks love, but it signals everything that's about to go wrong with the Third Doctor era.
 Liz Shaw, the previous assistant, had kept Jon Pertwee on his toes; her character was smart, and the actress was shrewd, and she inspired him to great performances.
 But Pertwee later remarked, tellingly, "In my opinion, Caroline John didn't fit into Doctor Who.
 I couldn't really believe in her as a sidekick to the Doctor, because she was so darned intelligent herself.
 The Doctor didn't want a know-it-all by his side."
 What he meant, of course, was that he himself didn't want a know-it-all by his side: the Second Doctor had no trouble traveling with Zoe, the astrophysicist.
 And it's here, with the hiring of Katy Manning, that the lines start to blur between the Doctor and Jon Pertwee, as the creative team gifts him a softly-rebooted series.
 It's even spelled out in meta-terms, as the Brigadier explains the hiring of the far less qualified Jo Grant: "What you need is someone to pass your test tubes and tell you how brilliant you are."
 At any point did either of the previous Doctors want a sycophant or an acolyte?
-But Pertwee clearly wants one, to stroke his ego and lessen the challenge.
+But Pertwee clearly wants one, to stroke his ego and lessen the challenge (and he responds to the lessened challenge with his first bland performance).
 In the new Doctor Who, there's no one to question the Doctor; people can't even finish sentences without him.
 Jo asks Mike what a Nestene is, and he stammers, "Oh, a Nestene?
 Er, it's a bit difficult to describe, exactly" -- so that Pertwee can provide the explanation.
 Later, in one of the serial's most notorious moments, Richard Franklin was supposed to offer up a commonly-held belief about hypnosis, but Pertwee insisted the line should be his.
 What's remarkable is that the Doctor doesn't merely usurp Mike's remarks.
 Mike is asking a question, and the Doctor interrupts and finishes the question so he can answer it himself.
 The format of Who (subverted so often, it's practically a myth) is that the companions asked the questions, and the Doctor provided the answers; in this new version, no one else is even allowed to ask the questions.
 At the end of the day, "Terror of the Autons" seems to be about Pertwee saying, "After a season of having to play a character, now finally, I am the Doctor -- whether you like it or not."

 117. Warrior's Gate (Fourth Doctor, 1981)